 Validating the Proposed Solution

 Let’s continue with the Design Thinking journey.
-Now that you have some possible solutions that might solve the customer’s problem, it’s time to continue your research to figure out if those solutions are a good fit for both your customer and your company.
+Now that you have some possible solutions that might solve the customer’s problem, it’s time to continue your research to determine if those solutions are a good fit for both your customer and your company.
 In short, it’s time to validate your proposed solution.

-- Your solution meets your customer’s needs.
+- Your solution meets your customer’s needs – desirable

 This is the stage at which I see most companies struggle when planning IoT products.
 To determine whether your solution is viable, you have to anticipate many decisions you’ll need to make in UX, Data, Business, Technology, Security, and Regulation.
 Decisions in any one of these areas could make or break your product.